Pharmacist License by Reciprocity

 Step Four: Application and Supplemental Documentation is reviewed by TSBP

 Allow at least 8 weeks for the application and supplemental documentation to be reviewed by TSBP.
-If there are any deficiencies in the application, the applicant will be notified in writing via U.S. Postal Service.
+If there are any deficiencies in the application, the applicant will be notified in writing via email.

-Additionally, if the applicant answered “yes” to a question on the background or has something that will show on a criminal history background check, then the applicant and results from the Background Check must be reviewed by an in-house Enforcement Officer.
-This review process may take up to several months.
+Additionally, if the applicant has something that will show on a criminal history background check, then the applicant and results from the background check must be reviewed by an in-house Enforcement Officer.
+This review process can take up to several months.

 If it has been longer than 90 days, and you are certain that the application file is complete of all the above requirements, you may call 512-305-8070 and request a status of the Enforcement review.